Found within zip codes: 75006

 Carrollton City Center is an urban neighborhood (based on population density) located in Carrollton, Texas.

 Real estate in the City Center of Carrollton, TX is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and single-family homes.
 Most of the residential real estate is renter occupied.
-Many of the residences in the City Center neighborhood are established but not old, having been built between 1970 and 1999.
-A number of residences were also built between 1940 and 1969.
+Many of the residences in the City Center neighborhood are older, well-established, built between 1940 and 1969.
+A number of residences were also built between 1970 and 1999.

-More people work in manufacturing and as laborers here in the Carrollton City Center neighborhood than in 97.4% of the neighborhoods in America.
-Despite the loss of manufacturing jobs across the nation, this neighborhood remains a place where, compared to other parts of the country, you will find many laborers and manufacturers.Notable & Unique: Modes of Transportation
+More people work in manufacturing and as laborers here in the Carrollton City Center neighborhood than in 98.6% of the neighborhoods in America.
+Despite the loss of manufacturing jobs across the nation, this neighborhood remains a place where, compared to other parts of the country, you will find many laborers and manufacturers.Notable & Unique: Migration/Stability

 Did you know that the Carrollton City Center neighborhood has more Mexican ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 61.9% of this neighborhood's residents have Mexican ancestry.

-A neighborhood is far different if it is dominated by enlisted military personnel rather than people who earn their living by farming.
-It is also different if most of the neighbors are clerical support or managers.
-What is wonderful is the shear diversity of neighborhoods, allowing you to find the type that fits your lifestyle and aspirations.
-In the Carrollton City Center neighborhood, 44.8% of the working population is employed in manufacturing and laborer occupations.
-The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 28.6% of the residents employed.
-Other residents here are employed in executive, management, and professional occupations (16.6%), and 9.9% in clerical, assistant, and tech support occupations.The Neighbors: Ethnicity / Ancestry
+What we choose to do for a living reflects who we are.
+Each neighborhood has a different mix of occupations represented, and together these tell you about the neighborhood and help you understand if this neighborhood may fit your lifestyle.
+In the Carrollton City Center neighborhood, 47.5% of the working population is employed in manufacturing and laborer occupations.
+The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 29.5% of the residents employed.
+Other residents here are employed in executive, management, and professional occupations (17.1%), and 6.0% in clerical, assistant, and tech support occupations.The Neighbors: Ethnicity / Ancestry

 HOUSE VALUE RANGE